Six operations for D-cap-modules on rigid analytic spaces: Bornological -modules

 \subsection{The sheaf $\w{\D}$ and coadmissible modules}

-Let $X$ be a rigid analytic $K$-space, viewed as a G-topological space with its strong Grothendieck topology.
-Given a monoid $A$ in $\mathrm{Shv}(X,\h{\B}c_K)$ (i.e. a sheaf of complete bornological $K$-algebras), we will denote by $\h{\B}c_K(A)$ the category of (complete bornological) $A$-modules.\\ In this subsection, we describe the structure sheaf on $X$ as a sheaf of complete bornological algebras, before we do the same for the sheaves $\w{\mathcal{U}(\mathscr{L})}$ introduced in \cite{DcapOne} for any Lie algebroid on $X$.
-If $X$ is smooth and $\mathscr{L}$ is the tangent sheaf of $X$, this produces the sheaf $\w{\D}_X$.\\ \\ Let $X_w$ denote the collection of all affinoid subdomains of $X$.
-Note that this is not a Grothendieck topology if $X$ is not separated, but it is a basis for the strong Grothendieck topology in the sense that every admissible open subset admits an admissible covering by elements of $X_w$.\\ A $\h{\B}c_K$-presheaf on $X_w$ is a functor $X_w^\mathrm{op}\to \h{\B}c_K$.
-We say that a presheaf $\F$ on $X_w$ is a sheaf if for any $U\in X_w$, any admissible covering $(U_i)$ of $U$ with $U_i\in X_w$ for each $i$, and any admissible covering $(V_{i, j, k})_k$ of $U_i\cap U_j$ with $V_{i, j, k}\in X_w$ for each $i, j, k$, $\F(U)$ is the equalizer of the usual diagram
+Let $X$ be a rigid analytic $K$-variety.
+In this subsection, we describe the structure sheaf on $X$ as a sheaf of complete bornological algebras, before we do the same for the sheaves $\w{\mathscr{U}(\mathscr{L})}$ introduced in \cite{DcapOne} for any Lie algebroid on $X$.
+If $X$ is smooth and $\mathscr{L}$ is the tangent sheaf of $X$, this produces the sheaf $\w{\D}_X$.

-We denote the category of $\h{\B}c_K$-sheaves on $X_w$ by $\mathrm{Shv}(X_w, \h{\B}c_K)$.
-We will repeatedly make use of the following result. \begin{lem} The restriction functor yields an equivalence of categories
+Let $X_w$ denote the collection of all affinoid subdomains of $X$, which is a basis for $X$ and locally a site.

-\end{lem} \begin{proof} The proof of the corresponding statement for $\mathrm{Vect}_K$-sheaves given in \cite[Appendix A]{DcapOne} also works for the quasi-abelian category $\h{\B}c_K$. \end{proof} It follows that a $\h{\B}c_K$-sheaf $\F$ on $X_w$ extends to a unique $\h{\B}c_K$-sheaf $\F'$ on $X$.
-It is also worth noting that $\F$ can also be regarded as a sheaf of $K$-vector spaces on $X_w$, since the forgetful functor $\h{\B}c_K\to \mathrm{Vect}_K$ commutes with kernels and products.
-Then by uniqueness of extension, $\mathrm{forget}(\F')$ is the unique extension of $\mathrm{forget}(\F)$ to a $\mathrm{Vect}_K$-sheaf on $X$.\\ \\ Now note that for any $U$ of $X_w$, the sections $\mathcal{O}_X(U)$ of the structure sheaf carry a natural Banach algebra structure such that the restriction maps are continuous.
-Moreover, for any finite affinoid covering $\mathcal{U}=(U_i)$ of $U$, the corresponding Cech complex $\check{\mathrm{C}}(\mathcal{U}, \mathcal{O}_X)$ is a strictly exact complex of Banach spaces (strictness follows from exactness in combination with the Open Mapping Theorem).
+Note that for any $U$ in $X_w$, the sections $\mathcal{O}_X(U)$ of the structure sheaf carry a natural Banach algebra structure such that the restriction maps are continuous.
+Moreover, for any finite affinoid covering $\mathfrak{U}=(U_i)$ of $U$, the corresponding Cech complex $\check{\mathrm{C}}(\mathfrak{U}, \mathcal{O}_X)$ is a strictly exact complex of Banach spaces (strictness follows from exactness in combination with the Open Mapping Theorem).
 Applying Lemma \ref{borniexact}, we see that the assignment